For people living in Thailand

 Twelve to twenty minutes a day.
 Clean finish.

 Each session caps at about a dozen cards.
-When you finish: a clear card count, your accuracy, the next lesson unlocking right there, and a suggested break to let what you just learned consolidate.
+When you finish: a clear card count, your accuracy, the next lesson ready right there, and a suggested break to let what you just learned consolidate.

 No endless grind, no guilt for stopping.
 The session is designed to end.